 Biscuits are to home cooking as dogs are to human beings.
-They're comforting, could be considered your best friend, and always eager to please.
+They're comforting, could be considered your best friend, and are always eager to please.

 They're an incredibly versatile food, which is why I suspect they've been such a staple for centuries.
 Drown them in sausage gravy or use them to sop up a sauce.
 Split them and make them into a sandwich vessel.
 Top them with anything sweet or savory under the sun, or you could even just shove the hearty ones in your pocket as a stowaway snack.